 i.
 “The horse and the mule are turned with difficulty; they must be constrained with bit and bridle.
 Do not be like them; do not oblige your Maker to have continual recourse to afflictions, trials, and severe dispensations of providence, to keep you in the way, or to recover you after you have gone out of it.”
 (Clarke)

 i.
-Like a dumb animal, David would not come near to God until these terrible experiences.
+Like a stubborn animal, David would not come near to God until he had these terrible experiences.
 God speaks to us through David’s experience and says, “Do not be like the horse or the mule, which have no understanding.”